dinith95/CodingBook/cloud/azure/azure-storage.md

 # Storage Accounts

-## Rules to be followed in creating account
+## Rules in Creation
-- only letters and numbers can be used
+- only lowercase letters and numbers can be used
 - should be globally unique

 # Blob Storage

+## rules in Creation
+- only lowercase letters numbers and hyphens
+- begin with letter or number

 way of storing large untructured binary object ( blobs) .

 it supports a folder structure but it is purely **vitual folders**.